infomark-org/infomark-docs/docs/content/guides/overview.md

 ./infomark console configuration create > infomark-config.yml
 ```

 This config file is populated with values to provide a minimal working ([example](https://github.com/infomark-org/infomark/blob/master/configuration/example.yml)).
 Strong passwords are generated (each time you call this command).
-The configuration file might seem a bit complex at a first glance, but it should work out-of-the-box.
+The configuration file might seem a bit complex at first glance, but it should work out-of-the-box.

 We use docker-compose for handling dependencies in a sandbox